truemail-rb/truemail-rb.github.io/docs/truemail-gem/host-audit-features.md

 ## DNS audit

-Checks is verifier domain refer to current Truemail host IP address.
+Checks is verifier domain refer to current IP address of Truemail host ([verefier host](terminology?id=verifier-host)).

 ## PTR audit

-Checks is PTR record exists for your Truemail host ip address exists and refers to current verifier domain.
+Checks is [PTR record](terminology?id=ptr-record) exists for your Truemail host ip address exists and refers to current verifier domain.

-> A PTR record, or pointer record, enables someone to perform a reverse DNS lookup.
-This allows them to determine your domain name based on your IP address.
-Because generic domain names without a PTR are often associated with spammers, incoming mail servers identify email from hosts without PTR records as spam and you can't verify yours emails qualitatively.
+> Because generic domain names without a PTR are often associated with spammers, incoming mail servers identify email from hosts without PTR records as spam and you can't verify yours emails qualitatively.

 ## Example of using